JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 This tutorial will teach you how to build a browser application with Kotlin/JS and the [React](https://reactjs.org/) framework using the Gradle plugin.
 You will:

-* Complete usual kinds of tasks associated with building a typical React application
+* Complete usual kinds of tasks associated with building a typical React application.
-* Explore how [Kotlin's DSLs](https://kotlinlang.org/docs/type-safe-builders.html) can be used to help express concepts concisely and uniformly without sacrificing readability, allowing to write a fully-fledged application completely in Kotlin
+* Explore how [Kotlin's DSLs](https://kotlinlang.org/docs/type-safe-builders.html) can be used to help express concepts concisely and uniformly without sacrificing readability, allowing to write a fully-fledged application completely in Kotlin.
-* Learn how to use ready-made components created by the community, use external libraries, and publish the final application
+* Learn how to use ready-made components created by the community, use external libraries, and publish the final application.

 The output will be a website *KotlinConf Explorer* with an overview of the [KotlinConf](https://kotlinconf.com/) event with links to talks, which users can mark as seen or unseen and watch them all on one page.